Latest information on council services that have been impacted by COVID-19.

-Walkden Street car park is closed and the Shopmobility scheme based there is currently unavailable.
-All other council car parks in the district are open and free to use.
+Walkden Street car park is closed.
+The Four Seasons Shopping Centre multi-storey car park and all surface council car parks in the district are open and free to use.

 The Town Centre Office (on Clumber Street) is closed until further notice.
 For season tickets and any town centre parking queries please call 01623 463073.